-You know how sometimes you go on YouTube with the intention to extract a bit of info, then end up being pulled into the rabbit hole of irrelevant videos?
+Do you know how sometimes you go on YouTube with the intention to extract a bit of info, then end up being pulled into the rabbit hole of irrelevant videos?
 Don’t waste time on worthless content!
 There are lots of great channels you can easily follow, to further enhance your knowledge in web development.

-The “tuts” is short for tutorials.
+The “tuts” are short for tutorials.
 We like the channel because the tutorials are very easy to understand, and the production quality is spot-on.
 Each tutorial is in-depth, and though basic for the most part, they do a great job simplifying the most complicated concepts.
 The videos on this channel are created, recorded, edited, published, and maintained by Scott Tolinski.

 This is the brainchild of the one and only Ben Halpern.
 On Twitter, @ThePracticalDev raked in quite a sizeable following for providing countless coding resources, commentary, and lots of humor to help lighten things up for overworked Devs.
 The Practical Dev is freshly making a splash on YouTube, and it’ll for sure be exciting, so subscribe and stay tuned!